atulkamble/AviatrixACE/index.md

 ### - Cloud native network security
 A cloud native network security service (known as firewall-as-a-service) is highly available by design.
 It auto scales with usage, and you pay as you use it.
 Support is included at some level, and it has a published and committed SLA.
 It fits into DevOps model for deployment and uses cloud native monitoring tools.

+# Internet Protocol Security (IPSec)
+In computing, Internet Protocol Security (IPsec) is a secure network protocol suite that authenticates and encrypts the packets of data to provide secure encrypted communication between two computers over an Internet Protocol network.
+It is used in virtual private networks (VPNs).

+### Working of IPsec
+IPsec connections include the following steps:

+- **Key exchange:**\
+Keys are necessary for encryption; a key is a string of random characters that can be used to "lock" (encrypt) and "unlock" (decrypt) messages.
+IPsec sets up keys with a key exchange between the connected devices, so that each device can decrypt the other device's messages.

+- **Packet headers and trailers:**\
+All data that is sent over a network is broken down into smaller pieces called packets.
+Packets contain both a payload, or the actual data being sent, and headers, or information about that data so that computers receiving the packets know what to do with them.
+IPsec adds several headers to data packets containing authentication and encryption information.
+IPsec also adds trailers, which go after each packet's payload instead of before.

+- **Authentication:**\
+IPsec provides authentication for each packet, like a stamp of authenticity on a collectible item.
+This ensures that packets are from a trusted source and not an attacker.

+- **Encryption:**\
+IPsec encrypts the payloads within each packet and each packet's IP header (unless transport mode is used instead of tunnel mode — see below).
+This keeps data sent over IPsec secure and private.

+- **Transmission:**\
+Encrypted IPsec packets travel across one or more networks to their destination using a transport protocol.
+At this stage, IPsec traffic differs from regular IP traffic in that it most often uses UDP as its transport protocol, rather than TCP.
+TCP, the Transmission Control Protocol, sets up dedicated connections between devices and ensures that all packets arrive.
+UDP, the User Datagram Protocol, does not set up these dedicated connections.
+IPsec uses UDP because this allows IPsec packets to get through firewalls.

+- **Decryption:**\
+At the other end of the communication, the packets are decrypted, and applications (e.g. a browser) can now use the delivered data.

+## IPsec impact on MSS and MTU?
+**MSS** and **MTU** are two measurements of packet size.
+Packets can only reach a certain size (measured in bytes) before computers, routers, and switches cannot handle them.
+MSS measures the size of each packet's payload, while MTU measures the entire packet, including headers.
+Packets that exceed a network's MTU may be fragmented, meaning broken up into smaller packets and then reassembled.
+Packets that exceed the MSS are simply dropped.

+IPsec protocols add several headers and trailers to packets, all of which take up several bytes.
+For networks that use IPsec, either the MSS and MTU have to be adjusted accordingly, or packets will be fragmented and slightly delayed.
+Usually, the MTU for a network is 1,500 bytes.
+A normal IP header is 20 bytes long, and a TCP header is also 20 bytes long, meaning each packet can contain 1,460 bytes of payload.
+However, IPsec adds an Authentication Header, an ESP header, and associated trailers.
+These add 50-60 bytes to a packet, or more.

+## MTU setting on the IPSec Tunnels between the Aviatrix Gateways
+All the IPSec tunnels have the TCP MSS set to 1370 bytes, by default, on Aviatrix gateway created in AWS, Azure and OCI.
+In GCP, the default value is 1350 bytes due to previous experience with some GCP applications.
+If you are running any applications which do not support fragmentation, you might have issues - please adjust the MTU on your end devices.
+Here are a couple examples of ssh failing due to MTU - ssh hangs due to MTU, music fails due to MTU

+You can adjust the TCP MSS at “Aviatrix Console > Settings > Advanced > Tunnel > TCP MAXIMUM SEGMENT SIZE(MSS)” on the Aviatrix gateway.

+Please note that it is recommended that you do not set the MTU to a value higher than 1370 bytes.

+# Virtual Private Network (VPN)
+A virtual private network (VPN) is an encrypted connection between two or more computers.
+VPN connections take place over public networks, but the data exchanged over the VPN is still private because it is encrypted.

+VPNs make it possible to securely access and exchange confidential data over shared network infrastructure, such as the public Internet.
+For instance, when employees are working remotely instead of in the office, they often use VPNs to access corporate files and applications.

+Many VPNs use the IPsec protocol suite to establish and run these encrypted connections.
+However, not all VPNs use IPsec.
+Another protocol for VPNs is SSL/TLS, which operates at a different layer in the OSI model than IPsec.
+(The OSI model is an abstract representation of the processes that make the Internet work.)

 # Author Profile:
 - [LinkedIn: atuljkamble](https://www.linkedin.com/in/atuljkamble)
 - [Twitter: atul_kamble](https://www.twitter.com/atul_kamble)